Yamini2001/DSA-Questions/README.md

 120.   **DeleteCharactersToFancyString.java**: Return the final string after the deletion.
 It can be shown that the answer will always be unique.
 121.   **MaximumErasureValue.java**: Return the maximum score you can get by erasing exactly one subarray.
 122.   **MinimumScore.java**: Return the minimum score of any possible pair of edge removals on the given tree.
 123.  **MaximumUniqueSubArray.java**: Return the maximum sum of such a subarray.
+124.  **TwoSum.java**: Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

 ## Contributing: